Helen Ek Heller and her husband, John (Hans) Heller in Helen’s studio circa 1955

-Helen Ek Heller aka “Helen Heller” 1918–1974 (Née Helen Olive Ek) was a professional photographer, a sculptor, and a modern dancer based in Westchester County, New York.
-Her work included photographs and sculptures of dancers, and photographic illustrations of two children’s books.
-She had two solo exhibitions in New York City.
+Helen Ek Heller 1918–1974 (born as Helen Olive Ek to Swedish immigrants in Pearl River, NY) was a professional photographer, a sculptor, and a modern dancer based in Westchester County, New York.

 1966: Selected Artists Galleries, 903 Madison Avenue, New York 21, NY

-1974: The Benevy Gallery, 542 LaGuardia Place, New York , NY 10012.
+1974: The Benevy Gallery, 542 LaGuardia Place, New York, NY 10012

 photo of Helen Ek Heller in black and white as a young woman